Would you take on an older Weimaraner?

-Around 9 years ago a Wei Bitch in need of re-homing came to stay with us; there were a couple of small snags.
+Around quite a few years ago a Wei Bitch in need of re-homing came to stay with us; there were a couple of small snags.

 (1) She was in pup so needed somewhere to whelp; (The main reason for being with us)

 (2) She arrived painfully thin and quite naturally nervous, she was also very aggressive.

 Here she was in a strange place with a strange pack around her (we had 4 of our own at the time).
 Her response though predictable was a shock in her ferocity.
 She attacked all of our dogs, plus left holes in me and a couple of visitors.